-- 1. 100% formula weight on the Western Cornbelt price with a \$3.50/cwt premium over USDA reported values - a.
-Here the National pork cutout is entirely excluded from the formula - 50% formula weight on the Western Cornbelt price with a \$3.00/cwt premium over USDA reported values & 50% formula weight on the National pork cutout (incorporated at 93% of the reported value) with a \$2.00/cwt premium over USDA reported values - 3.
-100% formula weight on the National pork cutout (incorporated at 94% of the reported value), - a.
-Here the Western Cornbelt price is entirely excluded from the formula
+- 1. 100% formula weight on the National pork cutout (incorporated at 92% of the reported value), - a.
+Here the Western Cornbelt price and CME Lean Hog Index are entirely excluded from the formula. - 2.
+100% formula weight on the Western Cornbelt price with a \$3.50/cwt premium over USDA reported values - a.
+Here the National pork cutout and CME Lean Hog Index are entirely excluded from the formula. - 35% formula weight on the National pork cutout (incorporated at 92% of the reported value) with a \$2.00/cwt premium over USDA reported values & 35% formula weight on the Western Cornbelt price with a \$3.00/cwt premium over USDA reported values & 30% formula weight on the CME Lean Hog Index (incorporated at 100% of the reported value) with a \$1.00/cwt premium over reported values. - a.
+This third default agreement is the most complex by design.